Contents

 Popular Misconceptions About Sugar Choices for Crème Brûlée

 A common myth is that any sugar will work just fine for crème brûlée.
 While it’s true that you can caramelize most sugars, the quality of your dessert depends on more than just melting sugar.
-For example, some people think brown sugar will create a more flavorful crust—but its higher moisture content can sometimes lead to uneven caramelization.
-Others might believe raw sugar is ideal for a rustic look, but its coarse texture can make achieving an even layer tricky.
-Understanding the trade-offs helps you pick the best option.
+So, what is the best sugar to use on crème brûlée?
+Some believe brown sugar creates a more flavorful crust, but its higher moisture content can lead to uneven caramelization.
+Others think raw sugar is ideal for a rustic look, yet its coarse texture makes achieving an even layer tricky.
+Understanding these trade-offs helps you choose the best sugar for crème brûlée to achieve the perfect caramelized topping.

 Who Should Care About Choosing the Right Sugar?